fdurvaux/sca-redpitaya/README.md

 On the scope side, the probe should be connected on the fast analog input 2.
 This signal is used for triggering the acquisition.

+__Note:__ The key held in the Arduino Uno can be configured (i.e. the one recovered with the attack).
+For this purpose, use the "set_key.py" script that is located in the "targets" folder.

 ### Trace acquisition

 Traces are recorded with the script called "capture_traces.py" in the "analysis" folder.